Probiotic microorganisms in food. Properties, benefits, safety and enumeration

 Characteristics of bifidobacteria

 Bifidobacteria are normally found in the GI- tract of humans and other animals.
 While there are a number of different species, and there are some difficulties in differentiating them, Bifidobacterium longum is widely used.
 Although bifidobacteria produce lactic acid they are not LAB.
 Bifidobacterium species belong to the Actinomyces subgroup of the gram-positive eubacteria.
-These bacteria generally stain gram-positive and have a rod like appearance.
+These bacteria generally stain gram-positive and have a rod-like appearance.
 However, the rods tend to be 'clubbed'.
 'Wild' strains in particular demonstrate sometimes very irregular rods with branching.
 Often 'y' shaped rods can be seen.
 Because of their microscopic appearance they are usually described as pleomorphic.
 While these bacteria do have a characteristic appearance, care needs to be taken in the use of this criterion when working with non-dairy bifidobacteria since Actinomyces spp. have a similar morphology and are resistant to some of the antibiotics used in selective media.

-Unlike other probiotic bacteria, bifidobacteria are obligate anaerobes and care should be taken to exclude oxygen during culturing and enumeration.
+Unlike other probiotic bacteria, virtually all bifidobacteria are obligate anaerobes and care should be taken to exclude oxygen during culturing and enumeration.
 Their optimum growth temperature is around 37º to 41ºC.
 Bifidobacteria produce both lactic (L-isomer) and acetic acids from lactose.

 Because of their carbohydrate metabolism, isolates belonging to the genus Bifidobacterium can be confirmed reasonably easily by the detection of fructose-6-phosphate phosphoketolase (F6PPK) in cellular extracts.